Hi! I'm Laura.

 For a brief time after graduate school, I was afloat.
 I had decided not to pursue a PhD in humanities, which was my field for my first master’s.
 In college, my favorite part-time job was teaching fitness classes at the university gym, so I decided to follow that passion and become a running coach.
 I earned my Road Runner’s Club of America Coaching Certification in 2015 and began working with runners in 2016.

 Meanwhile, I embraced my own training as it fit my season of life.
 During my time in the Seattle area, I ran two BQs (CIM in 2016 and 2017), raced a 1:34 half marathon, and placed second in a local 10K.
 In 2018, we returned to Indiana.
 I was pregnant in 2019 but kept racing, with a 48-minute 10K at 16 weeks and a 45-minute 5-mile race at 38 weeks.
-Despite excessive caution, I contracted Covid-19 in 2020 and have been grappling with Long Covid since, but I remain optimistic about someday returning to the marathon – and beyond.
-Even without racing, running brings me joy.
+Despite excessive caution, I contracted Covid-19 in 2020 and experienced Long Covid until I was vaccinated.
+In 2021, our family moved to Boulder and embraced training and living in the foothills of Colorado.

 Beyond running, I am a wife, toddler mom, and rescue dog owner.
-After a weekend long run, you can often find me gardening, enjoying a craft beer, or watching MCU movies with the family.
-I am currently in coursework to earn my Master’s of Science in Applied Exercise Science – Strength & Conditioning from Concordia-University-Chicago.
+After a weekend long run, you can often find me out in the mountains of Boulder, enjoying a craft beer, or watching MCU movies with the family.
+I am currently in coursework to earn my Master’s of Science in Applied Exercise Science from Concordia-University-Chicago.

 Please remember that I am not a registered dietician, personal trainer, or medical professional; advice on this website does not serve as dietary or medical advice.